Need practical help after an accident?

 Quick scene checklist

-These are the basics to gather if you can:
+These are the basics to gather if you can do so safely:

 Reporting the incident